Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 A student who otherwise completes all graduation requirements but who, at the graduation date owes less than $2000 to the College, may participate in graduation activities if the student has previously arranged with the College, in writing, a payment plan to pay the outstanding balance within three months of the student’s graduation date.
 If, within three months after the student’s graduation date, the student does not pay the amount due to the College in accordance with the written payment plan, then from the date of that default, the balance will accrue an interest rate of prime + 2% per month.
 If, six months after a student’s graduation date, the student still owes a balance to the College, the College reserves the right to assign the debt to a collection agency to collect the debt from the student.
 Part-time students on payment plans will be in default and subject to the interest rate and collection agency upon the final date of the original payment plan, not upon graduation.

 Good citizenship standing.
-To be in good citizenship standing, a student must meet all the requirements of the Code of Conduct Policy and the Student Handbook.
+To be in good citizenship standing, a student must meet all the requirements of the Code of Conduct Policy.
 A student who is not in good citizenship standing is considered in breach of their student contract and subject to the relevant disciplinary actions.

 *The Bodywork Therapy program requires a passing grade in all Core Courses (Human Sciences, Ethics, Swedish, Deep Tissue, Integrative Bodywork, Body-Mind Integration, Student Clinic).
 Students may take one fail or incomplete in one non-core class and still qualify for certification.